 Move your horses to a safer location before a fire starts.
 Once a fire has started, it is unlikely you will be able to safely move your horses to another location.
 Bushfires can travel quickly and roads will be dangerous, or possibly closed.

-Develop your plan to temporarily move your horses on Severe, Extreme or Code Red days to:
+Develop your plan to temporarily move your horses on Extreme or Catastrophic days to:

 - A neighbour or friend’s property that is better prepared than yours

 - Pony club grounds if they are better prepared than your own property